 This blog started as a way for us to document our year of travel and inspire others in similar situations to see the world.
 But it’s evolved.
 We still write about the places we go and the fun things we do.
-But our main goal is to provide inspiration and tips around three topics we know a lot about: accessible travel, round-the-world trip planning, and traveling in the Netherlands.
+But our main goal is to provide inspiration and tips around three topics we know a lot about: accessible travel, round-the-world trip planning, and traveling in Europe.

 Justin is the creative mastermind behind our travels, brainstorming our unique itineraries and figuring out how to actually make them happen.
 Sarah is the creative mastermind behind the blog, writing and photographing most of what you see here to bring our travels to life.

 Though we try to write about accessibility as inclusively as possible, we know that our experience is just that… ours.
 To diversify our accessible travel content, we also welcome guest authors who write about their own unique experiences.